 By Gareth Evans

-Gareth Evans, Australia’s former foreign minister, is President Emeritus of the International Crisis Group and Chancellor, Australian National University.
-He is the author of The Responsibility to Protect.
-This commentary is published by Daily News Egypt in collaboration with Project Syndicate, www.project-syndicate.org.
+Gareth Evans, a former Australian foreign minister, is Chancellor of the Australian National University and President Emeritus of the International Crisis Group.
+This commentary is published by DAILY NEWS EGYPT in collaboration with Project Syndicate (www.project-syndicate.org)